 Step 1: Store all photos, messages, and files in iCloud.

 Step 2: Empty the Trash bin to ensure it doesn't cover up the space.

 Step 3: Try to transfer the disks to your external storage device.

 If you cannot fix the hard disk full problem, you should recover your important data from the hard drive by using 4DDiG Mac data recovery software.

 2. How to Find out What Files are Taking Up Space on Windows

 If you want to know about the files taking up space on your Windows, follow the guide below.

 Step 1: Launch settings on Windows 10 and navigate to the'' system'' icon.

 step 2: Now, you'll need to hit the'' storage'' icon.
 You can see the files on your main hard drive, C.

-Our main focus in this guide was to help you eliminate the ''hard disk but no files Windows 10'' issue.
+Our main focus in this guide was to help you eliminate the 'hard disk full but no files Windows 10' issue.
 Luckily, if your hard drive doesn't bother to respond and you're unable to access your data, retrieve your data by using the 4DDiG data recovery software.